Chia-Network/chialisp-web/docs/tutorials/custom_puzzle_lock.md

 The resulting hash for this example puzzle is again `0x4843c869bba5f65aa1e806cd372dae5668ca3b69640d067e86837ca96b324e71`.

 ## Convert puzzle hash to a receive address
-You can convert puzzle hash to receive address and vice-versa.
+You can convert a puzzle hash to a receive address and vice-versa.
 An address is just an encoded puzzle hash.
 And since a puzzle hash matches specific puzzle, it also means that a receive address matches a specific puzzle.

-You can use [Chia explorer's online tool](https://www.chiaexplorer.com/tools/address-puzzlehash-converter) for converting between puzzle hash to receive address and back.
+You can use [Chia explorer's online tool](https://www.chiaexplorer.com/tools/address-puzzlehash-converter) for converting between puzzle hash to receive address.
 The puzzle hash is encoded to bech32m format with xch prefix to form a receive address.
-Receive address for puzzle hash `0x4843c869bba5f65aa1e806cd372dae5668ca3b69640d067e86837ca96b324e71` is `xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`.
+The receive address for the puzzle hash `0x4843c869bba5f65aa1e806cd372dae5668ca3b69640d067e86837ca96b324e71` is `xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`.

 ## Send Chia to the receive address
 Use the Chia GUI or CLI to send a transaction as you would typically do with the amount you want.
 As a receive address, set the address from the previous step (password-locked coin example: `xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`).
 That will lock your coin with a new puzzle.